 - Saute thinly sliced brussel sprouts in a oiled pan over medium-high heat until just beginning to brown but maintains it bright green color.
 Remove from heat and place on plate to cool.

 - Toast macadamia nuts in the same pan for a 2-3 minutes.
 Remove and let cool before chopping.

 - Remove squash and let cool.

 - Saute the mushrooms in the same pan with some olive oil until done.

-- Toss all ingredients in a bowl with some truffle oil.
+Toss all ingredients in a bowl and drizzle on some truffle oil.

 - Place on platter and drizzle the balsamic over it.